yesnik/webdev-guides/jsonld.md

 # JSON LD

-JSON-LD - JavaScript Object Notation for Linked Data.

-JSON-LD is a "standard" that describes a few extra fields that your JSON can have.
+JSON-LD (JavaScript Object Notation for Linked Data) is a "standard" that describes a few extra fields that your JSON can have.
 They starts with `@`, that help machines to learn more about your API.

 ```json